E.P.I.C. sessions

 Collaboration and remote working

-We design and deliver innovative music enrichment programmes which enable disadvantaged young people to access the creative, technical and social skills they need to thrive in life, improve their well-being and increase their employability.
+Sound Gallery CIC designs and delivers innovative music enrichment programmes which enable new and emerging musicians to access the creative, technical and social skills they need to thrive in life, improve their well-being and increase their employability.